-The entry point should have a name that is also a valid C identifier.
+The entry point should have a name that is also a valid identifier in the target language (usually C).

 Not all Futhark types can be mapped cleanly to the target language.
 Arrays of tuples, for example, are a common issue.
 In such cases, opaque types are used in the generated code.
 Values of these types cannot be directly inspected, but can be passed back to Futhark entry points.
 In the general case, these types will be named with a random hash.
 However, if you insert an explicit type annotation (and the type name contains only characters valid for identifiers for the used backend), the indicated name will be used.
 Note that arrays contain brackets, which are usually not valid in identifiers.
 Defining and using a type abbreviation is the best way around this.